intel-lab-lkp/linux/Documentation/filesystems/sysfs.rst

     net/
     power/

+block/ contains subdirectories for each block device that has been discovered in the system.
+In each block device's directory are attributes that describe many things, including the size of the device and the dev_t number that it maps to.

+bus/ contains flat directory layout of the various bus types in the kernel.
+Each bus's directory contains two subdirectories::

+	bus/devices/
+	bus/drivers/

+        bus/devices/ contains symlinks for each device discovered in the system that point to the device's directory under root/.

+        bus/drivers/ contains a directory for each device driver that is loaded for devices on that particular bus (this assumes that drivers do not span multiple bus types).

+class/ contains representations of every device class that is registered with the kernel.
+A device class describes a functional type of device.
+Each device class contains subdirectories for each class object that has been allocated and registered with that device class.
+For most of class device objects, their directories contain symbolic links to the device and driver directories that are associated with that class object.

+dev/ contains two directories: char/ and block/.
+Inside these two directories there are symlinks named <major>:<minor>.
+These symlinks point to the sysfs directory for the given device.  /sys/dev provides a quick way to lookup the sysfs interface for a device from the result of

 devices/ contains a filesystem representation of the device tree.
 It maps directly to the internal kernel device tree, which is a hierarchy of struct device.

-bus/ contains flat directory layout of the various bus types in the kernel.
-Each bus's directory contains two subdirectories::

-	devices/
-	drivers/

-devices/ contains symlinks for each device discovered in the system that point to the device's directory under root/.

-drivers/ contains a directory for each device driver that is loaded for devices on that particular bus (this assumes that drivers do not span multiple bus types).
+firmware/ contains interfaces for viewing and manipulating firmware specific objects and attributes.
+Here, firmware refers to the platform-specific code that is executed on system power-on.

 fs/ contains a directory for some filesystems.
 Currently each filesystem wanting to export attributes must create its own hierarchy below fs/ (see ./fuse.rst for an example).

+hypervisor/ is the mount point for hypervisor file systems.

+kernel/ contains various files and subdirectories that provide information about the running kernel.

 module/ contains parameter values and state information for all loaded system modules, for both builtin and loadable modules.

-dev/ contains two directories: char/ and block/.
-Inside these two directories there are symlinks named <major>:<minor>.
-These symlinks point to the sysfs directory for the given device.  /sys/dev provides a quick way to lookup the sysfs interface for a device from the result of a stat(2) operation.
+net/ is the interface to the networking parts of the kernel.

+power/ directory represents the underused power subsystem.

 More information on driver-model specific features can be found in Documentation/driver-api/driver-model/.

-TODO: Finish this section.

 Current Interfaces